 - Provide at least a 26% better yield than standard Panko.

-Upper Crust Enterprises authentic Japanese Panko breadcrumbs are available in All Natural and Organic.
+Upper Crust Enterprises authentic Japanese Panko breadcrumbs are available in All Natural.
 All of our Panko is certified GMO Free, vegan, Kosher and Halal.

 Try it for Free

 We invite all professional chefs that are still using day-old bread for their breadcrumbs or using a standard Panko to try Upper Crust Enterprises Authentic Panko – risk free and with no high-pressure sales call – Our “pitch” is in our product!

 To learn more and request a sample of an Authentic Panko Visit Upper Crust Enterprises at www.UpperCrustEnt.com